 Under eating can be as bad as overeating

 All the advice up to this point assumes you are eating enough (or if gaining weight, too many) calories to support your training.
-This isn’t always the case as many athletes who are in a large calorie deficit struggle to lose weight and body fat.
+This isn’t always the case as many athletes who are in a large calorie deficit struggle to lose weight and Healthy Body fat.

-The effects of eating too much are well understood and obvious, but eating too little can have a similar negative impact on your body composition.
-Severe calorie restriction wreaks havoc with your metabolism and encourages your body to store fat and shed muscle through a series of hormonal and metabolic processes.
+The effects of eating too much are well understood and obvious, but eating too little can have a similar negative impact on your Healthy Body composition.
+Severe calorie restriction wreaks havoc with your metabolism and encourages your Healthy Body to store fat and shed muscle through a series of hormonal and metabolic processes.
 Under eating also tends to increase susceptibility to injury and contributes to general nutrient deficiencies and poor bone health.

 For example, if an athlete who burns 2500 calories per day eats 1200 calories, they may initially lose some weight.
-After a short period of time their body will switch into starvation mode.
+After a short period of time their Healthy Body will switch into starvation mode.
 This athlete is also highly likely to experience cravings and binge eat.
-In this starvation mode, the body’s natural response will be to store the extra calories from any binge for the next time it is starved.
+In this starvation mode, the Healthy Body’s natural response will be to store the extra calories from any binge for the next time it is starved.

 This year, don’t gain it back